ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 unboxed and `Integer` which is boxed, and hence considerably less efficient.
 In OCaml, the basic types are all unboxed.

-## Aliases for function names and arguments
+## Aliases for Function Names and Arguments
 It's possible to use this as a neat trick to save typing: aliasing function names, and function arguments.